How to safely turn off the generator when the power comes back on?

 Turn off the generator; By flipping the switch or key or pressing the "off" button on the generator's control panel.

 Secure the generator.
-It may involve covering the generator with a protective cover, locking it in a secure location, or taking other measures to prevent unauthorized access or tampering.
+It may involve covering the generator with a protective cover, locking it securely, or taking other measures to prevent unauthorized access or tampering.

 It is essential to follow these steps carefully to ensure the safe and proper shutdown of the generator.
 If you are unsure how to turn off the generator or have any concerns about its operation, consult the manufacturer's instructions or seek the assistance of a qualified technician.